 Skip to content

-Installation
+Installation Guide

 Prerequisites

-• kubectl with cluster admin access
+• kubectl with cluster administrator privileges

-• Helm v3 (for Helm installation method)
+• Helm v3 (recommended for Helm installation)

-Installation Options
+Installation Methods

 bash

-# Add the Kite repository
+# Add Kite repository

-helm repo add kite https://zxh326.github.io/kite/charts
+helm repo add kite https://zxh326.github.io/kite

 # Update repository information